 We found that ELL students in Beaverton received an average of 47 minutes of direct ELD instruction per day in the 2016-17 school year.
-However, minutes of ELD instruction were negatively correlated to student performance on English language proficiency tests, so providing more ELD instruction time without other changes to instruction is not likely to improve assessment outcomes among ELL students.
+However, receiving more ELD instruction was negatively correlated to student performance on English language proficiency tests, so providing more ELD instruction time without other changes to instruction is not likely to improve assessment outcomes among ELL students.

-We also found that elementary ELL students in dual language and co-teaching programs started kindergarten with lower levels of English language proficiency than their peers in pullout programs and those whose parents waived ELD services.
-However, ELL students in dual language and co-teaching programs made greater grade-to-grade English language profiOur findings suggest that dual language and co-teaching programs are more likely to promote long-term English language acquisition than pullout programs, and that there are no advantages to providing more than 50 minutes of ELD instruction time.

-ciency growth compared to students in pull-out programs and students whose parents waived ELD services.
+We also found that elementary ELL students in dual language and co-teaching programs started kindergarten with lower levels of English language proficiency than their peers in pull-out programs and those whose parents waived ELD services.
+However, ELL students in dual language and co-teaching programs made greater grade-to-grade English language proficiency growth compared to students in pull-out programs and students whose parents waived ELD services.
 This faster growth allowed ELL students in the dual language and co-teaching programs to catch up with their peers by the end of elementary school.